rmolinari/thesis_1999/1999_thesis.typ

 #show: doc => setupenum(doc, formats: ("1.", "(i)",))
 0. Until given the go-ahead, do nothing.
 When told to start, if $k=0$ or row $R_j$ has previously been abandoned _in toto_, advance directly to #state(11) and follow the instructions there.
-Otherwise, check if cycle $chi$ has been abanonded in the past.
+Otherwise, check if cycle $chi$ has been abandoned in the past.
 In this case jump straight to #state(10) and follow the instruction there.
 Otherwise, choose a witness~$x$, larger than any number mentioned in the construction so far, including all currently defined $(udvd)$-restraints, and larger than both $j$ and~$k$.
 Advance to #state(1).